tertius/quartz/content/why.md

 title: "Why do we meet?"
 ---

-1. Grow relationships with local people to encourage each other in preparing for likely scenarios.
+1. Create and grow relationships with local people to encourage each other in preparing for likely scenarios.
 2. Help people connect to start mutual assistance groups.